-Relevance
+Relevance.
 Elders are relevant in modern society.
-They are referred to as village elders and are recognized by the government of Kenya.
+They are referred to as village elders and are lesson we shall study moral values, which regulated individual members of society as well as the community itself.

-AFRICAN MORAL VALUES
+LESSON FIVE: AFRICAN MORAL VALUES

+Introduction.
 African communities were regulated by a strict code of laws and moral values.
-In this lesson we shall study moral values, which regulated individual members of society as well as the community itself.
+In this